pullyvan/Fogproject/README.md

  ## To chose the interface please be aware that it will has a DHCP server so maybe do not put on production interface

- * Interface: eno1
+ * Interface: eth2
- * Server IP Address: 192.168.83.4
+ * Server IP Address: 192.168.10.35
  * Server Subnet Mask: 255.255.255.0
  * Hostname: adminimt-HP-Z230-Tower-Workstation
  * Installation Type: Normal Server
  * Internationalization: No
  * Image Storage Location: /images
  * Using FOG DHCP: Yes
- * DHCP router Address: 192.168.83.1
+ * DHCP router Address: 192.168.10.1
  * Send OS Name, OS Version, and FOG Version: Yes
 ```
-Then let Fog install all the necessary package after it finish it will asked you to log in from the webpage in this example (192.168.83.4).
+Then let Fog install all the necessary package after it finish it will asked you to log in from the webpage in this example (192.168.10.35) or (192.168.83.35 if you use public network).
 Saved your database with command it will show from the fog webpage.

 Finally you can enjoy the fog project server from the fog webpage. (default user : fog)(default password: password)
 ## Create an image